 Main Salmon – Trail Lovers Trip Trip Summary

-The Main Salmon river canyon is a place rich not only in natural beauty but also in human and geological history.
-Human habitation in the canyon dates back over 8500 years, with evidence of Nez Peace and Northern Shoshone tribes manifest throughout its length.
-It has appeared in more recent history in the saga of Lewis and Clark, who came to it in 1805 in their search for a northwest passage but were ultimately deterred by its rugged nature.
-But not so of the homesteaders, miners, explores, trappers and fugitives who arrived not long thereafter, who would not be so readily dissuaded, and whose memory resonates through the richly recorded history of their lives and efforts .
-This indelible record of both the ancestral native inhabitants and subsequent settlers is revisited in as much as any other form by following along the myriad trails running throughout the canyon’s length, vestiges of a time when travel by foot was the safest and often most expedient way to access its remote interior and when our interaction with the world around us often came one step at a time.
+Escape to the lower 48 state’s largest wilderness and by the power of your feet and the flow of the river,explore this wild place in the same way humans have for millennium.
+Human habitation in the Main Salmon River canyon dates back over 8500 years, with evidence of Nez Peace and Northern Shoshone tribes manifest throughout its length.
+Lewis and Clark, who came here in 1805 in their search for a northwest passage were ultimately deterred by its rugged nature, but while Lewis and Clark passed on the canyon, numerous homesteaders, miners, explores, trappers and fugitives were not be so readily dissuaded.
+The indelible record of both the ancestral native inhabitants and subsequent settlers is revisited in as much as any other form by following along the myriad trails running throughout the canyon’s length, vestiges of a time when travel by foot was the safest and often most expedient way to access its remote interior and when our interaction with the world around us often came one step at a time.

 Today you can experience this rich history and beautiful canyon firsthand.
-We are now hosting a hiking and trail-running oriented itinerary, which enables you to hike these same trails used by native inhabitants and stalwart settlers since time immemorial .
+On our hiking and trail-running oriented itinerary, which enables you to hike these same trails used by native inhabitants and stalwart settlers since time immemorial.
 Some of the trails are well maintained to this day; some less so.
 Others still continue to be used by those spare ‘modern pioneers’ who call the canyon home, choosing a life deep within America’s largest and, in many ways, most remote wilderness area.

 During our six-day excursion into the canyon, you will have the opportunity to follow trails far up and over ridges, high above the canyon, trekking to remote homesteads and journeying up side streams, taking in the totality of the place more fully than is generally possible on a standard river trip.
 This is all especially enjoyable in the beautiful fall conditions, which is why we run these trail oriented trips at that time of the year.
 Extended sections of the trail parallel the river, and it is in these sections that you can really put some trail-miles under your belt.
 However, there are some sections of the canyon that are without parallel, or nearby-adjacent trails, and so require riding on the raft, which in itself provides a great opportunity to see the canyon from another, water-level perspective.